Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 CONUS vs OCONUS

-When you get ready for your move, it’s essential to understand where you’re moving since it can greatly impact how you get there and what life is like once you arrive.
+When you get ready for your move, it’s essential to understand where you’re moving, as this can greatly impact how you get there and what life is like once you arrive.

 All moves within the continental United States are called CONUS, while moves outside the continental United States are called OCONUS.